 jpb2187 Posted April 10, 2017 Posted April 10, 2017 I have almost completed my addition of a trolling motor to my Ocean Kayak Prowler 13.
 I will work on getting pictures posted and some more detailed info on what I did, but for the time being here is a summary what I was hoping to accomplish.
 I was wanting to add the option of a trolling motor to my kayak so I could take some extended trips, without wasting a lot of time and energy on paddling.
 My family takes a trip every year to Marco Island, FL, and after last year's trip I realized I had been wasting a lot of time and energy just to get out of the canals and to the spots I wanted to fish in the bays and open ocean.
 The trolling motor may not cut back too much on the time, but it would help on the amount of energy spent paddling.
 Another idea I thought about was hands free steering and power controls, so I could essentially work my way down a bank fishing without the need to alternate between paddle and rod.
 However, I also wanted the trolling motor to be easily and quickly removable.
 The trolling motor would be nice for extended trips, but for shallow streams, and quick jaunts to local lakes it seemed like overkill.
 I still wanted to maintain the simplicity of throwing the kayak on top of the car and being on the water in 15 minutes.
 Finally, I wanted to keep the expense *relatively* low.
 BassYaks sells a Prowler 13 kit for $499...
 I only paid $679 for my Prowler...
 I was hoping I could fabricate something myself for around $150.
 I have successfully made a mounting bracket on the back of the kayak (semi-permanent), which allows the trolling motor to be secured to the mount with a bolt and wingnut.
 I also installed a female trolling motor plug receptacle in the rear of the kayak near the mount with the male lead wired to the trolling motor (Quick, easy, removal).
 The trolling motor is steered with the addition of foot pedals and cabling... basically what the rudder kits allow you to do (handsfree steering).
 The power switch has been wired to the center hatch near the seat so I can control speed from the cockpit.
 The battery terminal connections are also wired internally in the kayak to allow easy removal and addition of the battery.
 There are really only two cuts you need to make in the kayak for this mount/system.
 One is a circle around 4-5 in. in diameter in the rear well of the kayak.
 This will allow you to install an access panel in the back and give you space to work in the rear of the kayak that you couldn't normally reach.
 You will also put a small hole in the rear where you will install the female trolling motor plug receptacle.
 (I drilled two holes... remember to measure twice).
 As for screw/bolt holes, you will need to drill two for the mount top in the rudder channel.
 I utilized the rudder mounting screws in the rear so I didn't have to drill any more holes for the mount.
 You will also have to drill two holes in the rear to run the cable for the steering pedals, and then up the seat as well.
 I used the existing mounting holes for the foot pedals, so I avoided some more holes there.
 You will need drill a hole in the center consoled to feed the wiring for the speed control and for the battery terminal wires.
 I will stop here, as I think these descriptions are worthless without some visual aids.
 I'll hopefully finish the wiring tonight, snap some pictures, and update the post.
-Daryk Campbell Sr and Flysmallie 2
+Flysmallie and Daryk Campbell Sr 2

 jpb2187 Posted April 11, 2017 Author Posted April 11, 2017 First Step.
 Cut a hole in the rear well and install an access panel to work in the rear.
 Next I wanted to fashion a mount on the rear so I could add/remove the trolling motor easily.
 I used some old cutting boards, doubled them up for strength, and supported with "L" brackets.
 Then bolted it down through the rudder channel.
 I also used the 4 existing rudder mount bolt threads to secure it on the rear.
 I am going to trim the excess off and round the edges to reduce drag.
 I needed to remove the existing clamps on the trolling motor so that it could be mounted to a flat surface.
 Now the TM can sit flush on top of the mount.
 I drilled a hole through the TM bracket and the mount on the kayak to insert a bolt to secure the TM to the kayak.
 Next steps...
 Steering cables and electrical wiring.